cmorrow28/Coffee-Recommender/ReadME.md

 - <b>desc_2: </b>Additional information about the coffee's origin.
 - <b>rating:</b> Rating of the coffee blend.
 - <b>aroma, acid, body, flavor, aftertaste:</b> Coffee quality attributes rated by users.

+For more detailed explanations of these components, refer to [Interpreting Reviews](https://www.coffeereview.com/interpret-coffee/)

 ## Coffee Descriptions
 A rating system of 1 (low) to 10 (high) for aroma, acidity, body, flavor and aftertaste, reflect both quantity (how intense) and quality (how pleasing.) <br>